 Conversely, my youngest began walking at nine months, propelled by a desire to catch up with everyone, and wore road rash and bumps as proudly as they embraced their tenuous mobility.
 In our hearts, we know each of our children is different, unique, delightful, with their own sense of pacing.
 We're aware that they will develop on their own timeline and yet as parents knowing we are not the initiators of the actual steps can make that part of parenting at arms' length and observation tortuous.

+Simplifying the complex embraces putting a student's well-being at the center of their college journey and being proactive.
+Being proactive is a framework for the college journey that helps students and families move away from thinking there is a singular "strategy" to "get into" college that has seeped into the college dialogue.
+"Strategic" carries both positive and negative connotations, and Willard Dix's thinking in "Pros and Cons of Strategizing for College," still holds for how to strike the right balance for a successful process.
 Focusing on a student's pacing and college readiness is no different from when they were learning to walk, and the wonderful and empowering quality they now possess is the emerging ability to express what they want and direct themselves as to where they want to go.
-Dreams allow for a more expansive way of thinking about what a student wants for their college experience, even if that means they aren't quite sure of what they want to major in, or have everything precisely lined up.
+Dreams allow for a more expansive way of thinking about what a student wants for their college experience, even if that means they aren't quite sure of what they want to major in or have everything precisely lined up.
 For some students, finding colleges that support exploration before declaring a major will be important.
 Not all graduating high school students know what they want to be when they grow up.
-Anchoring dreams in research and information will help establish expectations for both students and families, whether they are about college costs, distance from home, curriculum structure, majors, or any other critical priority a student wants.
-Taking the time to search broadly, coupled with analysis and reflection on one's abilities and aspirations, allows for a stronger match between student and school, and helps to define the equation for dream. search. apply.
+Anchoring dreams in research and information will help establish expectations for students and families, whether they are about college costs, distance from home, curriculum structure, majors, or any other critical priority a student wants.
+Taking the time to search broadly, coupled with analysis and reflection on one's abilities and aspirations, allows for a stronger match between student and school, and helps define the equation for dream. search. apply.